sfjc/Disaster-response-SFC/README.md

 ## Dataset and motivation

-This analyzes disaster data from Appen to build a model for an API that classifies disaster messages.
+This project analyzes disaster data from Appen to build a model for an API that classifies disaster messages.

 ## Files

 ETL_SFC.py

-This:
+This Python script:
     Loads the messages and categories datasets
     Merges the two datasets
     Cleans the data
     Stores it in a SQLite database

-listings.csv (3818 entries, describes individual properties)

-reviews.csv (84849 entries, gives renter reviews)

-## Summary of Findings

-We see in this data, among other things, that the weekly cyclical variations in airbnb bookings diminish through the year 2016, that there are two huge drops in availability that may be related to significant events, and that overall availability increases towards the end of the year.
-There is a (very weak) positive association between cancellation policy and average price, and we find the ten words in property summaries most associated with higher prices.
+ML_SFC_3.py

+This Python script is a machine learning pipeline that:

+    Loads data from the SQLite database
+    Splits the dataset into training and test sets Builds a text processing and machine learning pipeline Trains and tunes a model using GridSearchCV Outputs results on the test set
+    Exports the final model as a pickle file

+run_SFC_3.py

+    This is a web app where an emergency worker can input a new message and get classification results in several categories.
+    The web app displays visualizations of the data.

+## IDE process:

+### Instructions:

+1. Run the following commands in the project's root directory

+    - To run ETL pipeline that cleans data and stores in database `python data/ETL_SFC.py data/disaster_messages.csv data/disaster_categories.csv data/response.db`
+    - To run ML pipeline that trains classifier and saves `python models/ML_SFC_3.py data/response.db models/classifier.pkl`

+2. Go to `app` directory: `cd app`

+3. Run the web app: `run_SFC_3.py`

+4. Click the `PREVIEW` button to open the homepage

 ## Acknowledgements

-Would like to acknowledge airbnb for making this data available.
+Would like to acknowledge Appen for making this useful data available.